How can Pharma R&D Companies manage a 409a valuation?

 Here is a sample of our 409a valuation report of an example Pharma R&D company:

 R&d Pharma companies are very different from the other companies and this just makes them tough to value.
-Eqvista has a team who are certified to offer the 409A valuation for pharma companies.
+Eqvista has a team who are certified to offer the 409A valuation for pharma or other medical device companies.
 We have provided valuations for pharma companies for a long time now that are both accurate and IRS-defensible.
 To get your company valued by us, contact us today to begin the discussion!